frankjmontero/Study-notes/Java-Highlight-Notes.md

 			/*Pauses the thread for 2 seconds and handles any InterruptedException error.
-This error would occur if something interrupted the thread as it slept.*/ try {
+This error would occur if something interrupts the thread as it slept.*/ try {
 				Thread.sleep(2000);
 			} catch (InterruptedException exc) {